wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 ## Disclaimer

 If you have access to the original book, you'll notice that Callister makes the same errors over and over in many disparate sections of the book.
-In those cases, I will only give one or two examples, but it's worth pointing out that the same errors often crop of frequently throughout the book.
+In those cases, I will only give one or two examples, but it's worth pointing out that the same errors often crop up frequently throughout the book.

 ## Pg.6–7 A challenge issued by the author